knative/docs/docs/getting-started/first-traffic-split.md

 ### Verify the traffic split

-Verify that the traffic split has configured correctly by listing the revisions again, run the command:
+To verify that the traffic split has configured correctly, list the revisions again by running the command:
 ```bash
 kn revisions list
 ```